atsatvik/DeS3_Deshadow/README.md

 This is a refactored version of Des3_DeShadow.
 Original Link: https://github.com/jinyeying/DeS3_Deshadow

 ### Train
-To train the Diffusion transformer model, use the following command.
+Use the following command to train the Diffusion transformer model.
 You can customize training parameters by modifying the file `configs/AISTDshadow.yml`.

 **Run the command:**
 ```bash